srvs2/wordpress/README.md

 -------------Procedure to create plugin : ----------------------------

  1.Create a folder name of your choice.

- 2.Create a file name called index.php
+ 2.Create a file name called index.php.

  3.Write header information like plugin name, Description, author etc...